 Your largest growing problems will originate from two things: weather and water.

 Watering should only happen when the soil is starting to dry out.
 Maintaining an even moisture is best.
 Your plant’s fragile roots can be susceptible to root rot conditions if the soil is soggy for too long.
-To prevent this, use well-draining but rich soil.
+To prevent root rot, use well-draining but rich soil.

-As for diseases, there are two which are common amongst bluewings growers.
+As for diseases, there are two which are common among bluewings growers.

 The grey mold known as botrytis is fairly common.
 This begins with water-soaked spotting on leaves, and gradually greyish mold spores appear.
 You can prevent this from forming with neem oil.
-If it’s already begun, a copper fungicidal spray will kill botrytis cinerea off.
+If it’s already begun, a copper fungicidal spray will kill botrytis cinerea.

 Both of these sucking insects will attach on the underside of leaves and stems.
 They pierce the plant’s skin and drink the sap inside.
 This creates blemishes on the leaves.
-Too many insects can cause severe defoliation on plants, even possibly death.
+Too many insects can cause severe defoliation on wishbone flowers and possibly even cause plant death.